jesuscript/Mixin-Factory/README.md

 });

-// Now the mixins can be mixed into a class like this:

-foo.bar("newClass", "newMixin_1", "newMixin_2",{
+// Now the mixins can be mixed into a class: foo.bar("newClass", "newMixin_1", "newMixin_2",{
     // methods ...
 });